sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/create-an-excel-services-dashboard-using-an-odata-data-feed.md

 ### Part 3: Add filters
 <a name="part2c"> </a>

 Using Excel, there are several different kinds of filters we can create and add to a dashboard.
-For example, we can create a simple filter by putting a field in the **Filter** section of the **Fields** list.
-We can create a slicer, or, if we are using a multidimensional data source such as Analysis Services, we can create a timeline control.
-For this example dashboard, we'll create two slicers.
-This filter will enable people to view information for a particular year or a particular sales representative.
+For example, we can create a filter by putting a field in the **Filter** section of the **Fields** list.
+We can create a slicer, or, if we're using a multidimensional data source such as Analysis Services, we can create a timeline control.
+For this example dashboard, we create two slicers.
+This filter enables people to view information for a particular year or a particular sales representative.

  **To add slicers to the dashboard**